mikeglopez/mikeglopez.github.io/_posts/2019-08-24-react-hooks.markdown

 title:  "React Hooks"
 date:   2019-08-24 12:04:18 -0600
 categories: react
-featured-img: error
+featured-img: react
 ---
 This will just be a quick introduction into using React hooks.
-Hooks are a new addition in React 16.8 that let you use state while avoiding writing classes. _Hooks are optional!
+Hooks are a new addition in React 16.8 that lets you use state while avoiding writing classes. _Hooks are optional!
 As per the React documentation, there are no plans to remove classes from React._

 You may be wondering what the point of using hooks is if there are no breaking changes.
 Hooks are useful for many reasons.

-* Avoid the issue of creating a class component soley to handle state and data for the functional components it renders.
+* Avoid the issue of creating a class component solely to handle state and data for the functional components it renders.
 * Code using hooks minifies better than code using class components
 * If you write a function component and realize you need to add state, you can use hooks instead of rewriting the function as a class
 * Make it easy to reuse stateful logic, not state itself, so you can keep your code DRY _Don't Repeat Yourself_